-- CO 1: Demonstrate understanding of and the ability to work within various algebraic structures. - CO 2: Demonstrate understanding of the importance of algebraic properties with regard to working with various number systems. - CO 3: Effectively write abstract mathematical proofs in a clear and logical manner. - CO 4: Explain the fundamental concepts of finite group theory and finite field theory. - CO 5: Use Lagrange's theorem to analyze the cyclic subgroups of a group. - CO 6: Explain the significance of the notion of a normal subgroup, quotient group and simple group. - CO 7: Use the concepts of homomorphism, isomorphism and automorphism to prove or disprove the given map is a homomorphism, isomorphism or automorphism. - CO 8: State isomorphism theorems and use them to work with quotient groups. - CO 9: Describe the structure of finite abelian group. - CO 10: Use Sylow's theorems to describe the structures of certain finite groups. - CO 11: State the definitions of ring, subring, ideal, ring homomorphism

-Semester-I Session 2019-20 ALGEBRA-I

-Course Code: MMSL-1333
+CO 1: Demonstrate understanding of and the ability to work within various algebraic structures.

+CO 2: Demonstrate understanding of the importance of algebraic properties with regard to working with various number systems.

+CO 3: Effectively write abstract mathematical proofs in a clear and logical manner.

+CO 4: Explain the fundamental concepts of finite group theory and finite field theory.

+CO 5: Use Lagrange's theorem to analyze the cyclic subgroups of a group.

+CO 6: Explain the significance of the notion of a normal subgroup, quotient group and simple group.

+CO 7: Use the concepts of homomorphism, isomorphism and automorphism to prove or disprove the given map is a homomorphism, isomorphism or automorphism.

+CO 8: State isomorphism theorems and use them to work with quotient groups.

+CO 9: Describe the structure of finite abelian group.

+CO 10: Use Sylow's theorems to describe the structures of certain finite groups.

+CO 11: State the definitions of ring, subring, ideal, ring homomorphism

+Master of Science (Mathematics) Semester-I Session: 2020-21 Course Title : Algebra-I Course Code : MMSL-1333

 Eight questions of equal marks (16 marks each) are to be set, two in each of the four Sections (A-D).
 Questions of Sections A-D should be set from Units I-IV of the syllabus respectively.
 Questions may be subdivided into parts (not exceeding four).
 Candidates are required to attempt five questions, selecting at least one question from each section.
-The fifth question may be attempted from any Section
+The fifth question may be attempted from any Section.
+70% of the questions in the question paper must be theoretical (theorem based)